liatrio/autogov-workflows/README.md

 #### Workflow Access

-[Explicit workflow permissions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#allowing-select-actions-and-reusable-workflows-to-run) can be set to only alllow the "entrypoint" reusable workflows that call other reusable workflows.
+[Explicit workflow permissions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#allowing-select-actions-and-reusable-workflows-to-run) can be set to only allow the "entrypoint" reusable workflows that call other reusable workflows.

 Below are all of the GitHub Actions and Workflows that are permitted access in the caller workflow repo.
 The only reusable workflows not given direct access are `rw-<permissions_path>-attest-<build_type>.yaml`, `rw-<permissions_path>-verify.yaml`, and `rw-<permissions_path>-release.yaml`: